The Reasonable Accommodation Interactive Process for Depression

-When engaging in the interactive process, I always suggest framing the conversation as a “brainstorming discussion.”
+When engaging in the interactive process, I suggest framing the conversation as a “brainstorming discussion.”
 This will make the discussion less intimidating for the employee, and will ensure that the employee’s supervisor comes in with an open mind.
-You will start by making a list of all of the tasks the employee is struggling with, and then collaboratively brainstorm solutions.
+You will start by making a list of the tasks the employee struggles with, and then collaboratively brainstorm solutions.

 Questions to Ask

 - What are the specific parts of the job you are having trouble with?
 (Get detailed information on work tasks from both the employee and the frontline supervisor; and make a list that you can work from.
 This list will help you structure the conversation and make sure you don’t neglect any area of the job.)

 - What is the specific thing that is “getting in the way” for you?

 - What are factors that make your symptoms worse or better?